This web page constitutes my official CSCI 201 Course Syllabus,and was last

 There are no prerequisites or co-Requisites.

-Canvas is used for certain assignment uploads.
+BlackBoard is used for certain assignment uploads.
 SAM 2013's online resource is used for the remainder.

 Student Learning Outcomes/Objectives: